 School lunches are available to all students.
 Applications for Free/Reduced lunch and/or free milk are available at the school office.
-Breakfast is provided at each school.
+Free breakfast is provided at each school for all students.
 Free summer food service program meals are available for students when school is not in session.
-Location of program determined each spring.
+Location of summer programs are determined each spring.
+All meal charges must be paid before the end of the school year.
 Contact Child Nutrition Services at (336) 625-5104 for additional information.
 (Free and Reduced Price Food Services, Policy 6225)